oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ## Task 3 Verify OCI Object Storage

 Oracle Cloud Infrastructure Object Storage service is an Internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
-You can check and verify the Object Storage Bucket that created by the Resource Manager job.
+You can check and verify the Object Storage Bucket that created by the Resource Manager Job.

 1. Click the Navigation Menu in the upper left, navigate to **Storage**, and select **Buckets**.
 ![os navigation](./images/bucket_navigation.png)